dineshsy/D-Diagnose/README.md

  ![predicted](https://i.ibb.co/F56D2Kr/prediction.png)

+ # This App won first place in MiniProjectExpo

  ## Contributor :

 ### I would like to thank Vasanth Kumar (https://github.com/VasanthKumar14) for his great effort in building the ML model.